-Service Plan Development Recovery planning shall set forth the course of care by: 1.
-Prioritizing problems and needs: 2.
-Stating goals which will honor achievement of stated hopes, choice, preferences and desired outcomes of the individual; 3.
-Assuring goals/objectives are related to the assessment: 4.
-Defining goals/objectives that are individualized, specific, and measurable with achievable timeframes; 5.
-Defining discharge criteria and desired changes in levels of functioning and quality of life to objectively measure progress: 6.
-Transition planning at onset of service delivery; 7.
-Selecting services and interventions of the right duration, intensity, and frequency to best accomplish these objectives; 8.
-Assuring there is a goal/objective that is consistent with the service intent; and 9.
-Identifying qualified staff who are responsible and designated for the provision of services.
-1. A known or suspected mental illness or substance-related disorder; and Initial screening/intake information indicates a need for additional undetermined supports and recovery/resiliency planning; and Admission Criteria 2.
-Individual meets DBHDD eligibility.
-3. Continuing Stay The individual's situation/functioning has changed in such a way that previous assessments are outdated.
-Criteria Discharge Criteria Each intervention is intended to be a discrete time-limited service that modifies treatment/support goals or is indicated due to change in illness/disorder.
-Assertive Community Treatment.
-Service Exclusions Required The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
-Components The individual (and any other individual-identified natural supports) should actively participate in planning processes.
-1. The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
-2. Advanced Directive/Crisis Planning shall be directed by the individual served and their needs/wishes to the extent possible and clinically appropriate.
-Plans 3.
-Clinical Operations should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
-4. Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
-To promote access, providers may use Telemedicine as a tool to provide direct interventions to individuals for whom English is not their first language (one-to-one Service via Telemedicine versus use of interpreters).
+Service Plan D evelopment Service Exclusions Assertive Community Treatment.
+Required Components The service plan must include elements articulated in the Documentation Guideline chapter in this Provider Manual.
+Clinical Operations The individual (and any other individual-identified natural supports) should actively participate in planning processes.
+The Individualized Recovery Plan should be directed by the individual's personal recovery goals as defined by that individual.
+Advanced Directive/Crisis Planning shall be directed by the individual served and their needs/wishes to the extent possible and clinically appropriate.
+Plans should not contain elements/components that are not agreeable to, meaningful for, or realistic for the person and that the person is, therefore, not likely to follow through with.
+Guidelines for recovery/resiliency planning are contained in the DBHDD Requirements for Community Providers in this Provider Manual.
+Service Accessibility To promote access, providers may use Telemedicine as a tool to provide direct interventions to individuals for whom English is not their first language (one-to-one via Telemedicine versus use of interpreters).
 Telemedicine may not be used for any other intervention.
-Accessibility When Telemedicine technology is utilized for the provision of this service in accordance with the allowance in the Service Accessibility section of this definition, Billing & Reporting the code cited in the Code Detail above with the appropriate GT modifier shall be utilized in documentation and claims submission.
-Requirements Additional Medicaid The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day.
-Requirements The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
-Documentation 1.
+Billing & Reporting Requirements When Telemedicine technology is utilized for the provision of this service in accordance with the allowance in the Service Accessibility section of this definition, the code cited in the Code Detail above with the appropriate GT modifier shall be utilized in documentation and claims submission.
+Additional Medicaid Requirements The daily maximum within a CSU for combined Behavioral Health Assessment and Service Plan Development is 24 units/day.
+Documentation Requirements The initial authorization/IRP and each subsequent authorization/IRP must be completed within the time-period specified by DBHDD.
 Every record must contain an IRP in accordance with these Service Guidelines and with the DBHDD Requirements contained in this Provider Manual.
-Requirements 2.